fulopmilan/your-favourite-rpg/README.md

 ## good to know
-since the front-end isn't done yet, the site may break on mobile devices. i might come back to this project later and upgrade it later with some new features.
+since the front-end isn't done yet, the site may break on mobile devices. i might come back to this project later and upgrade it with some new features.

 ## how to setup
 ### client side